diegofdez56/P3-Digital-Academy-Project-FunkoShop-Backend/README.md

 ``` powershell
 [System.Convert]::ToBase64String((1..32 | ForEach-Object {Get-Random -Maximum 256}) -join '')
 ```
-- <strong>Copy the Generated Key:</strong> After running the command, a random Base64 string will be output.
+- Copy the Generated Key: After running the command, a random Base64 string will be output.
 This is your JWT secret key.

 #### Linux or Mac (Terminal)
-- <strong>Generate a Key:</strong> Open the terminal and use the following command to generate a 256-bit random key:
+- Generate a Key: Open the terminal and use the following command to generate a 256-bit random key:

 ```bash
 openssl rand -base64 32
 ```
-- <strong>Copy the Generated Key:</strong> The terminal will display a random Base64 string.
+- Copy the Generated Key: The terminal will display a random Base64 string.
 This is your JWT secret key.

-- <strong>Add the Key to Your .env File (for all systems)</strong>
+- Add the Key to Your .env File (for all systems)

 Once you have generated the key, add it to your .env file in your project like this: